 It is written in the prophets, ‘And they shall all be taught by God.’
 Therefore everyone who has heard and learned from the Father comes to Me.

-That said, I believe there is a spiritual vacuum that exists in the Church today and if we are to mature spiritually it is not according to our natural life that we do so but it is according to our pursuing a spiritual life where we make progress.
-This same teaching we are to receive and be taught is received spiritually, thus, how important than is it that the Church and individual Christian come out from under this spiritual vacuum?
-It is not by means of the natural, or human capabilities, nor is it our self efficiencies that enable us to hear and learn spiritually, but it is through the Holy Spirits voice and activities, in our inner most life, that assist us in our understanding of those things given from above, that is, things given in Christ, in heavenly places.
+That said, I believe there is a spiritual vacuum that exists in the Church today and if we are to mature spiritually it is not according to our natural life that we do so, but it is according to our pursuing a spiritual life where we make progress, and it is this same spiritual teaching/understanding we are to receive, and be taught is received spiritually, therefore, how important is it that the Church, and individual Christian, come out from under this spiritual vacuum.
+Subsequently, it is not by means of the natural life, human capabilities, nor is it our self efforts that enable us to hear and learn spiritually, but it is through the Holy Spirits voice and activities in our inner most life that assist us in our understanding of those things given from above, that is, things given in Christ, in heavenly places.
 Additionally, we must differentiate between in whom we are primarily dependent, either in God, in man, or in self as our means to learn and understand things given to us in Christ according to the scripture….to you it has been given to know the mystery of the kingdom of God.
 Therefore, we must learn a unique dependence upon our God if we are going to be taught by Him, consequently, entering into His thoughts and ways, regarding His means to our personal spiritual maturity given in Christ, by God, which are certainly higher than our own means, methods, and ways which are dependent upon our coming to an end to our self reliance.